-What's happening in the world of mobility?
-Here are this week's moves by the major players.
+What is going on in the world of mobility?
+Here are the recent moves by the major players.